 Rare Disease Day is held on February 28 this year.
 What is its objective?

-This is the eighth annual Rare Disease Day.
-It's on the 29th of February, because that's a rare day.
+It was established on the 29th of February , because that's a rare day.
 Of course in years where there isn't one, we celebrate it on the nearest day, the 28th.
 The aim is to raise awareness for rare diseases, for the fact that there are millions of people affected by them.

 Also, to generate solidarity: it can be very lonely, if you think you're unique or one of a very small group of people with a very particular condition, spread out across the whole of Europe.
 That's a lonely place to be, because you feel isolated, you feel unsupported.
 But if you realize there may not be many people like you, but there is an awful lot of people in your situation, there is a huge solidarity feeling that comes from that.